Diamond Creek suburb profile

 Diamond Creek property market performance

-Diamond Creek's property market has remained stable over the past 12 months, with no change in the median house value, which currently stands at $1 million.
-The unit market has seen minimal activity, with only two units sold and no change in median value.
-This suggests a limited supply or demand for units in the area.
+Diamond Creek's property market has remained stable over the past 12 months, with no change in the median house value, which currently stands at $1.015 million.
+The unit market appears inactive, with no change in median unit value and only two units sold in the past year.

-Sales activity for houses has been relatively robust, with 50 houses sold over the last 12 months.
-Houses are selling quickly, with a median of 26 days on the market, while units take longer at 41 days, indicating a stronger demand for houses.
+Sales activity for houses has been moderate, with 41 houses sold over the last 12 months.
+Houses are selling relatively quickly, with a median of 26 days on the market, while the limited unit sales have a median of 34 days, indicating a slower pace.

-The rental market for houses in Diamond Creek has seen a notable increase, with average rent rising by 7.4% over the last 12 months, reaching $650.
-The unit rental market remains unchanged, reflecting the limited activity in this segment.
+The rental market in Diamond Creek has also seen no significant movement, with average rent for houses remaining at $650 over the past year.
+The unit rental market data is not available, suggesting limited activity in this segment.

 | Houses | Units | |